 There are no caves in the study area.
-Foraging occurs in a variety of common habitats that largely overlap with both the Indiana and Northern Long-eared Bat.
-Based on these site specific conditions, the St. Louis District has determined that the proposed actions "May affect, but are not likely to adversely affect" Gray bats.
+Foraging occurs in a variety of common habitats that largely overlap with both the Indiana and northern long-eared bats.
+Based on these sitespecific conditions, the St. Louis District has determined that the proposed actions "May affect but are not likely to adversely affect" Gray bats.